-The Bac-to-Bac $^{\text{\tiny TM}}$ C-His, N-His, or HBM TOPO $^{\text{\tiny TM}}$ Expression System is shipped in four boxes.
+The pFastBac[TM] Dual Expression Vector and the Bac-to-Bac[TM] Vector and HT Vector Kits are each shipped in one box, whereas the Bac-to-Bac[TM] Baculovirus Expression System is shipped in three boxes.
 On receipt, store each box as described.
 All reagents are guaranteed for at least six months when stored properly.